 The National Center for Earth and Space Science Education (NCESSE) will oversee the Student Space Flight Experiments Program (SSEP), and work with the participating communities to coordinate all activities associated with the Flight Experiment Design Competition and the Community Program.
 NCESSE is responsible for the creation, update, and delivery of all program resources, and will serve as the formal liaison to all participating communities and to DreamUp and NanoRacks.
 The Arthur C. Clarke Institute for Space Education administers the program for all international communities.

-NanoRacks, LLC, is working in partnership with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.
-NanoRacks enables SSEP access to orbit, and provides the standardized, flight certified microgravity mini-laboratories used for SSEP flight experiments.
-NanoRacks is the formal liaison to NASA, and is responsible for providing all launch and return to Earth services.
+DreamUp PBC and NanoRacks LLC, are working in partnership with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.
+DreamUp and NanoRacks enable SSEP access to orbit, and provide the standardized, flight certified microgravity mini-laboratories used for SSEP flight experiments.
+DreamUp and NanoRacks are the formal liaisons to NASA, and are responsible for providing all launch and return to Earth services.

-NCESSE is partnering with NanoRacks through a formal Agreement to fully implement the SSEP.
+NCESSE is partnering with DreamUp and NanoRacks through a formal Agreement to fully implement the SSEP.

 Example of Real and Coordinated SSEP Spaceflight Operations

 The following video was downloaded from the International Space Station to NASA Marshall Space Flight Center, forwarded to NanoRacks, and then on to the National Center for Earth and Space Science Education, and the Arthur C. Clarke Institute for Space Education.